_edited.png)

 *Includes all Participants

-Tournament Champion will have the boat’s name engraved on the perpetual Bob Byrd Memorial Trophy and will receive the Championship Trophy and the Tournament Champion Flag.
+Tournament Champion will have the boat's name engraved on the perpetual Bob Byrd Memorial Trophy and will receive the Champion pennant.

 -